vonongit/AWS-Amplify-Portfolio-Website-Project/DOCUMENTATION.md

 // Imports AWS Amplify constructs - provides the tools to create Amplify apps and configurations

 import * as codebuild from 'aws-cdk-lib/aws-codebuild';
-// Imports AWS CodeBuild library - used to define build specifications for compiling your app
+// Imports AWS CodeBuild library - used to define build specifications for compiling the app

 import { Construct } from 'constructs';
 // Imports Construct class - the base class for all CDK constructs (building blocks)

 export class PortfolioInfrastructureStack extends cdk.Stack {
-// Defines your infrastructure stack class - extends (inherits from) the base CDK Stack class
+// Defines the infrastructure stack class - extends (inherits from) the base CDK Stack class

   constructor(scope: Construct, id: string, props?: cdk.StackProps) {
   // Constructor function that runs when the stack is created